 Everbridge has global market penetration but it faces competition from established firms like Juvare, which owns WebEOC, an extremely widely used emergency management software.
 And there are a plethora of smaller competitors in mass notification, though Everbridge’s cell broadcast and location-based SMS solutions cannot be replicated by all of them.

-As you can see below, Everbridge's revenue growth has been strong over the last two years, growing from quarterly revenue of $71.2 million in Q3 FY2020, to $111.4 million.
+As you can see below, Everbridge's revenue growth has been solid over the last two years, growing from $86.6 million in Q2 FY2021 to $110.6 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Everbridge's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 68.1% in Q3.
+Everbridge's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 70.1% in Q2.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Everbridge's free cash flow came in at $13.6 million in Q3, turning positive year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Everbridge's free cash flow came in at $9 thousand in Q2, turning positive over the last year.